-The advisor must be a regular member (i.e., tenured or tenure track) of the graduate faculty within the UNC Department of Geography.
+The advisor must be a regular member of the graduate faculty (i.e., tenured or tenure-track) within the UNC Department of Geography.
 The advisor should be selected as early as possible; the Department encourages students to have their academic advisor in place by the end of the second semester in residence (See Appendix 1: "Steps and Progress to a Degree").
 Although most students continue to work with their initial advisors, some may change advisors (for a variety of reasons) during their graduate career, and students should feel welcome to consult directly with the DGS about any advising concerns.

 The advisory committee is formed by the student, in close consultation with the academic advisor, and, for the PhD, must be approved by the DGS and filed with the Graduate School.
 Forms formalizing the PhD committee are available here and must be submitted to Student Services Manager Nell Phillips (nphillip@email.unc.edu).
-We recommend you form your committee early in the third semester in residence for MA and by the end of the fourth semester in residence for PhD.
+We recommend you form your committee early in the third semester in residence for an MA and, for students who enter with an MA, by the end of the fourth semester in residence for PhD.
 If you complete your MA and go on to the PhD you may shift your project and need to change who is on your committee - discuss this with your advisor and committee members; as always, students can also consult the DGS as needed.
 Once formally established, changes in Committee composition will be considered by the student's Academic Advisor and approved by the DGS.
 Where required by the Graduate School, a written petition must be signed by the student and the Academic Advisor.

 Occasionally, a student may need to add a committee member from another academic institution because they have expertise that UNC-CH cannot provide.
-Students should speak with their advisor about this and the outside member will need to provide a CV for approval by Nell Phillips and the DGS.
+Students should speak with their advisor about this and the outside member will need to provide a CV for approval by Nell Phillips, the DGS and the Graduate School.